mgriebling/Digital-1/README.md

 ### Embedded circuits ###

-Similar to Logisim, Digital also allows to embed previously saved circuits in new designs, so hierarchical circuits can be created.
-However, in Digital embedded circuits are included as often as the circuit is used.
+Similar to Logisim, LogicBLOX also allows to embed previously saved circuits in new designs, so hierarchical circuits can be created.
+However, in LogicBLOX embedded circuits are included as often as the circuit is used.
 This is similar to a C program in which all function calls are compiled as inlined functions.
 And this is also similar to a real circuit:
 Each sub circuit is "physically present" as often as it is used in the design.